-The site is run by Mark Porter, a father of two from the UK who found it frustrating just how inconsistent and contradictory some of the content online is, more specifically the content aimed at children!
+The site is run by Mark Porter, a father of three from the UK, who found it frustrating just how inconsistent and contradictory some of the content online is, more specifically the content aimed at children!

 As such, each post is meticulously researched and fact checked against multiple sources (which you can find at the bottom of each and every fact based post!)

 Again, the emphasis is on STEM (or STEAM, explained later on), with a creative approach to every subject!